You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 North Carolina Texting & Driving Laws

 In North Carolina, it is against the law for any driver to read or send text messages or emails while behind the wheel.
-Some states are more lenient about these rules, but North Carolina laws are unforgiving when it comes to driver distractions involving cell phones.
-In fact, using a phone to compose, read, or send messages while driving is a primary offense, meaning an officer needs no other reason to pull the driver over except that he or she was texting.
+Some states are more lenient about these rules, but North Carolina laws are unforgiving for driver distractions involving cell phones.
+Using a phone to compose, read, or send messages while driving is a primary offense, meaning an officer needs no other reason to pull the driver over except that they were texting.

 Understanding the Potential Dangers

-Texting and driving should not be taken likely, as it can lead to extremely dangerous, even deadly crashes.
-In a commonly stated, though very useful study, it was discovered that the average person looks at a text message for roughly 4.6 seconds.
-This means that, if the driver is moving roughly 55 miles per hour, they will have taken their eyes off of the road for the length of an entire football field.
+Texting and driving is serious, as it can lead to extremely dangerous, even deadly, crashes.
+In a commonly stated, though instrumental study, it was discovered that the average person looks at a text message for roughly 4.6 seconds.
+A driver moving approximately 55 miles per hour will take their eyes off of the road for the length of an entire football field.

-In 2015, approximately 3,477 people died in accidents caused by distracted driving, according to the National Highway Traffic and Safety Administration.
-Teenage drivers suffer the highest number of fatalities due to this nasty habit, with a staggering 11 U.S. teens dying each day as the result of texting while driving.
+According to the National Highway Traffic and Safety Administration, in 2015, approximately 3,477 people died in accidents caused by distracted driving.
+Teenage drivers suffer the highest number of fatalities due to this nasty habit, with a staggering 11 U.S. teens dying each day due to texting while driving.

 Choose The Law Offices of Jason E. Taylor

 When someone texts and drives, they put themselves, their passengers, and everyone else on the road at risk.
-It can cause drivers to drift into other lanes, cross over to oncoming traffic, rear-end other vehicles, run red lights and stop signs, or cause a number of other dangerous situations.
+It can cause drivers to drift into other lanes, cross over to oncoming traffic, rear-end other vehicles, run red lights and stop signs, or cause numerous different dangerous situations.
 If you or someone you love was injured by a driver who you suspect was texting while behind the wheel, you may be able to seek compensation.
 It is against the law in North Carolina to text and drive, and those who ignore this rule should be held answerable for the resulting damage.
-Damages may include physical damage, pain and suffering, loss of wages, and medical expenses.
+Damages may include physical injury, pain and suffering, loss of wages, and medical expenses.